Diksshagupta/LGMVIP-DataScience/README.md

 # LGMVIP-DataScience internship
 # Task 4- Image to Pencil Sketch with Python

 cv2 library: OpenCV is a cross-platform library using which we can develop real-time computer vision applications.
-It mainly focuses on image processing, video capture and analysis including features like face detection and object detection
+It mainly focuses on image processing, video capture and analysis including features like face detection and object detection.

+RGB means Red Green Blue, ie the primary colors in additive color synthesis.
+A RGB file consists in composite layers of Red, Gree and Blue, each being coded on 256 levels from 0 to 255.

 In this task,